Garden of Life

 What our current product pages show

-Garden of Life tends to win on bigger wellness framing and broader product personalities, not on stripped-down simplicity.
+Garden of Life tends to win on bigger wellness framing, shelf-stable convenience, and fuller product personalities, not on stripped-down simplicity.
 The current product pages show where that can help and where it creates extra tradeoffs.

 Strongest lane